compucorp/civihr/doc/INSTALL.md

 Install CiviCRM 4.4.0 or higher

 Note: CiviHR includes some significant changes to the nomal CiviCRM user-experience.
-It is currently recommended to install CiviHR on a test/staging site before installing it on your live/production site.
+As with any significant change or addition, CiviHR should be evaluated on a test/staging site before installing on a live/production site.

 ## Download